Welcome to our best ever California Road Trip itinerary for families with kids!

 This itinerary is based on a trip of four weeks based on flying into San Francisco and out of LAX.
 However, it’s completely doable from either airport.
 This itinerary covers 1,300 miles so is around 24 hours of driving.
 If you want to include Grand Canyon, it’s another 400 miles and 7 hours drive from Los Angeles.

-Four Week California Road Trip Itinerary:
+Best Itinerary for a Four Week California Road Trip Itinerary:

 - San Francisco: 2 days